 - Steam the eggplant slices for around 5 mins, until soft.

-- While they are steaming, make the curry paste by blitzing the ingredients in the first section together in a food processor, blender, or by using an immersion blender.
-(I use the mini processor attachment on mine.)
+- While they are steaming, make the curry paste by blitzing the ingredients in the first section together in a food processor, blender, or by using an immersion blender with a mini food processor attachment.